santoshtechwiz/codeguru.github.io/_drafts/charp9-record-tutorial.md

 ```

 ## Record by Default override `ToString`
-Record provide override version of `ToString` which print the record in nicely format while class print the name
+Record provide override version of `ToString`, which print the Record in the friendly format while class print the name.

 ```csharp
 Console.WriteLine(rPerson1.ToString()); // RPerson { FirstName = John, LastName = Doe }